Peter Scherf founded his doll factory in the "Town of Toys" Sonneberg,

 open mouth on an all composition jointed body with stick legs.

-Note: This is a Dollar doll made for the American
+Note: Show on left is a Dollar doll made for

-market, as denoted by her elongated cylindrical upper leg thighs, a doll
+the American market, as denoted by her elongated cylindrical upper leg

-maker could add to the dolls height, without incurring higher costs and
+thighs, a doll maker could add to the dolls height, without incurring higher

-still sell her for $1.00, we call this a bigger bang for your buck.
+costs and still sell her for $1.00, we call this a big bang for your buck.